-- membership beginning with his/her enrollment in grade nine. - Student is ineligible if nineteen years of age before August 1 of current school year-age 21 for noncontact Unified Sports athletes.
-(Student in grades 7 or 8 may participate on a high school team if he/ she was 15 years of age prior to August 1 of current school year.) - Student must be enrolled in some high school on or before the eleventh school day of the current semester.
+- 3. Student is ineligible if nineteen years of age before August 1 of current school year-age 21 for noncontact Unified Sports athletes.
+(Student in grades 7 or 8 may participate on a high school team if he/ she was 15 years of age prior to August 1 of current school year.) - 4.
+Student must be enrolled in some high school on or before the eleventh school day of the current semester.